maxmind/geoip-api-mod_geoip2/README.md

 Configuration
 -------------

-With the exception of `GeoIPDBEnable`, all GeoIP configuration directives must be placed in the server-wide context of the main server config.
+With the exception of `GeoIPEnable`, all GeoIP configuration directives must be placed in the server-wide context of the main server config.
 (Please see [Server vs Directory context](#Server_vs_Directory_context) for a full explanation).
 After